ynikitenko/lena/docs/source/index.rst

 Alternatives
 ------------
 `Ruffus <http://www.ruffus.org.uk/index.html>`_
-is a Computation Pipeline library for python used in science and bioinformatics.
+is a Computation Pipeline library for Python used in science and bioinformatics.
 It connects program components by writing and reading files.

 ..
-    Lena is simple, beautiful, transparent (but understandable).
     These are not alternatives, I see few of them in Python, or they do different things.
     `Computational Data Analysis Workflow Systems <https://github.com/common-workflow-language/common-workflow-language/wiki/Existing-Workflow-systems>`_
     `A curated list of awesome pipeline toolkits <https://github.com/pditommaso/awesome-pipeline>`_